SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Stored Property Observers
 _________________________

-Stored property observers are a way to observe and respond to the setting of new values for a stored property.
+:newTerm:`Stored property observers` are a way to observe and respond to the setting of new values for a stored property.
 You have the option to define either or both of these observers on a stored property: